osg-htc/technology/docs/software/rpm-development-guide.md

 | `<TYPE>`        | Type of referenced file                                | `tarball`, `srpm`          |

-and contain references to cached files, Git repos, and comments. which start with `#` and continue until the end of the line.
+and contain references to cached files, Git repos, and comments.
+Comments start with `#` and continue until the end of the line.
-It is useful to add the source of the upstream file into a comment.
+It is useful to add the original URL of the upstream file into a comment.

 ###### Cached files